Coronavirus cluster in Gaza raises fear of wider outbreak

-The coastal enclave’s few points of entry largely shut in March.
-But on Tuesday, the territory of nearly two million people imposed a 48-hour lockdown after authorities reported the first four confirmed cases of the virus in the general population.
+The coastal enclave’s few points of entry were largely shut in March.
+But on Tuesday, the territory of nearly 2 million people imposed a 48-hour lockdown after authorities reported the first four confirmed cases of the virus in the general population.

-For months, aid agencies have warned that the silent spread of the virus through the conflict-weary strip of nearly two million people could be calamitous.
-Gaza has one of the densest populations on earth, a collapsed health care system and small supplies of electricity and clean water.
-Health care workers are bracing for further signs of a wider outbreak among already vulnerable communities.
+For months, aid agencies have warned that the silent spread of the virus through the conflict-weary strip could be calamitous.
+Gaza has one of the densest populations on Earth, a collapsed health-care system and small supplies of electricity and clean water.
+Health-care workers are bracing for further signs of a wider outbreak among already vulnerable communities.

 “Having this happen on top of the existing health system challenges is a matter of concern for us,” said Ayadil Saparbekov, the head of the World Health Organization’s local health emergencies team, according to Reuters.
 “We have been beefing up our support before this event by providing medical equipment and personal protective equipment as well as laboratory testing equipment.”

-Before Tuesday, Gaza had confirmed 109 coronavirus infections and one death all among people in quarantine.
-Since March, Hamas has ordered anyone returning to the strip to spend 21-days in a government-run isolation center.
+Before Tuesday, Gaza had confirmed 109 coronavirus infections and one death, all among people in quarantine.
+Since March, Hamas has ordered anyone returning to the strip to spend 21 days in a government-run isolation center.
 International journalists and many humanitarian workers are barred from entering via the designated crossing point with Israel.

 The latest four cases were reported after a woman who procured an Israeli permit to travel from Gaza to Jerusalem for medical reasons tested positive for the virus upon arrival.
-That led Gaza authorities to uncover a cluster at the al-Maghazi refugee camp, a dense and dilapidated neighborhood where she lived, near the center of the territory.
+That led Gaza authorities to uncover a cluster at al-Maghazi refugee camp, where she lived, in a dense and dilapidated neighborhood near the center of the territory.
 Although all four people who tested positive were members of the same family, authorities quickly imposed a curfew and announced a 48-hour shutdown of businesses, schools, cafes and mosques.

 As the news spread, residents with the means to do so scrambled to stock up on food and other household necessities, Reuters reported.
 The rate of unemployment in the territory, even according to official numbers, is close to 50 percent, and nearly half the population relies on the United Nations for food aid.

-The lockdown comes amid escalating tensions in recent days across the Gaza frontier between Israel and groups linked to Hamas.
-Palestinian militants have sent incendiary balloons into Israel, as part of an effort to pressure Israel to ease the blockade.
+The lockdown comes amid escalating tensions in recent days across the Gaza border between Israel and groups linked to Hamas.
+Palestinian militants have sent incendiary balloons into Israel as part of an effort to pressure Israel to ease the blockade.
 In response, the Israelis carried out airstrikes on Hamas-linked targets and closed Gaza’s only fishing zone and commercial crossing.
 Israel also suspended its fuel shipments to the territory’s only power plant, which shut down last week as a result.
 Daily electricity allocations have been reduced to just two to four hours a day.

 “We are calling on all concerned parties to maintain a supply of electricity that is sufficient to meet the basic needs of the civilian population,” the director of U.N.
 Relief and Works Agency affairs in Gaza, Matthias Schmale, said in a statement.
 “All parties must show utmost restraint and protect the civilian population with full respect for their dignity and human rights.”

-Israel and Hamas fought three wars in a decade, alongside countless flare-ups in the interim.
+Israel and Hamas fought three wars in a decade, plus countless flare-ups in the interim.
 As part of its stifling blockade, Israel prohibits the entry of materials that it says could have a dual purpose in weapons manufacturing.
 Gaza has faced severe medical shortages and currently has only around 100 ventilators, half of which are already in use, according to the Associated Press.

 Israel, Egypt and Hamas have all imposed further restrictions on entering or exiting the territory in response to covid-19.
 It is difficult for Palestinians in Gaza to procure a permit to travel into Israel or the Israeli-occupied West Bank, but many try for better medical care.
-Rights groups in Israel have called on the government to help facilitate medical access for sick Palestinians now impacted by the additional closures.
+Rights groups in Israel have called on the government to help facilitate medical access for sick Palestinians now affected by the additional closures.

-“If even well equipped health-care systems in European countries have found handling this crisis difficult, then the Palestinian health-care service, which bears the burden of budget shortages and decades-long fragmentation, is likely to fare much worse,” Dana Moss and Ghada Majadle from Physicians for Human Rights Israel wrote in he Lancet.
+“If even well equipped health-care systems in European countries have found handling this crisis difficult, then the Palestinian health-care service, which bears the burden of budget shortages and decades-long fragmentation, is likely to fare much worse,” Dana Moss and Ghada Majadle of Physicians for Human Rights Israel wrote in the Lancet.

 Hamas, designated a terrorist group by the United States, seized control of the territory in 2007 after it ousted its main Palestinian rival based in the West Bank.
-Hamas’ ultraconservative rule and corruption have angered many Palestinians in Gaza, but under the territory’s repressed conditions no political alternatives have taken hold.
+Hamas’s ultraconservative rule and corruption have angered many Palestinians in Gaza, but under the territory’s repressed conditions no political alternatives have taken hold.